GaloisInc/ivorylang-org/pages/software/ivory-overview.md

 calling external C code, and coercing Ivory types to C types.

 Ivory is designed for implementing systems and application software for high assurance systems.
-In Ivory, trade-offs have been made to guarantee bounded behavior.
-Ivory's feature restrictions eliminate many valid, correct programs which are possible to write in C.  In general, Ivory eliminates many sources of run-time polymorphism and restricts control flow in favor of safety.
+Therefore, some language trade-offs have been made so that programs can have safety properties guaranteed by construction.
+Ivory's feature restrictions eliminate many valid, correct programs which are possible to write in C.  In general, Ivory eliminates many sources of dynamic behavior in favor of safety.
 Average case performance is often sacrificed in order to bound the worst case; the programmer can expect compiled Ivory programs to perhaps use more memory, code, or time than functionally equivalent safe programs written in C.

 While this means Ivory may not be a good language for all applications, Within the domain of creating high assurance software, these trade-offs are what make